‘And if, as we work, we can transmit life into our work,

 Frost the cupcakes with the lavender cream.
 Sprinkle the tops with extra lavender for decoration.

 A dairy alternative to the lavender cream.
-Lavender extract can be hard to track down; I found mine here.
+Lavender extract can be hard to track down, but you can find it here.

 1/4 cup heavy cream